XRPLF/xrpl-dev-portal/content/concept-amendments.md

 Adds tracking by destination account to [escrows](concept-escrow.html).
 Without this amendment, pending escrows are only tracked by sender.
 This amendment makes it possible to look up pending escrows by the destination address using the [`account_objects` command](reference-rippled.html#account-objects), excluding any pending escrows that were created before this amendment became enabled.
 This amendment also makes [EscrowCreate transactions][] appear in the destination's transaction history, as viewed with the [`account_tx` command](reference-rippled.html#account-tx).

 With this amendment, new escrows are added to the [owner directories](reference-ledger-format.html#directorynode) of both the sender and receiver.
-This amendment also adds a new `DestinationNode` field to [Escrow ledger objects](reference-ledger-format.html#escrow), containing the address of the destination of the escrow.
+This amendment also adds a new `DestinationNode` field to [Escrow ledger objects](reference-ledger-format.html#escrow), indicating which page of the destination's owner directory contains the escrow.

 ## fix1528